-\begin{proof}[of Theorem \ref{thm:main-nobias}] In order to show that $\mb{P}_{\mrm{A}}(G)$ is uniform we need an important piece.
-Lemma \ref{lem:main-general-conc} shows that $\mb{P}_{\mrm{A}}(G)$ is independent of $G$ but this probability might be still far from uniform.
-In other words we need to show that Procedure $\mrm{A}$ always succeed with probability $1-o(1)$.
-We will show this in section \ref{subsec:pf-lem-prob-fail} of \cite{BKS07extended} by proving the following lemma. \begin{lemma} For $d_{\max}=O(m^{1/4-\tau})$ the probability of failure in one trial of Procedure $\mrm{A}$ is $o(1)$. \end{lemma} Therefore all graphs $G$ are generated asymptotically with uniform probability.
-Note that this will also give an independent proof of McKay's formula \cite{Mckay} for number of graphs.
+\end{lemma} Now we can prove the first theorem. \begin{proof}[of Theorem \ref{thm:main-nobias}] Lemma \ref{lem:main-general-conc} shows that $\mb{P}_{\mrm{A}}(G)$ is asymptotically independent of $G$.
+Therefore, we only need to show Procedure $\mrm{A}$ always succeeds with probability $1-o(1)$.
+We will show this in Section \ref{sec:prob-fail} by proving the following lemma. \begin{lemma} For $d_{\max}=O(m^{1/4-\tau})$, the probability of failure of Procedure $\mrm{A}$ is $o(1)$. \end{lemma} Therefore, all graphs $G$ are generated with asymptotically uniform probability.
+Note that this fact, combined with equation \eqref{eq:kimvuconc} will also give an independent proof of McKay's formula \cite{Mckay} for the number of graphs.